christianalfoni/reactx/docs/06_data_fetching.md

 };
 ```

 Now we are hiding data from the components and gain control of how components interact with it.
-But there is a drawback to this.
-If your data optimally changes its own references only when it changes, we have broken that optimization by always creating a new state reference for every todo, regardless of the underlying data changing.

 ## Optimize deriving data